SleepNet and DreamNet: Enriching and Reconstructing Representations for Consolidated Visual Classification: Methodology

-In computer vision applications, SleepNet begins by processing an input image through convolutional (``Cov") layers to extract preliminary features, which are then normalized (``Norm") and activated through ReLU functions to prepare them for further processing.
-The core of SleepNet consists of sleep blocks, each consisting of a sleep connection and chain-like blocks.
-The sleep connection (Block \textcircled{1} in Fig \ref{fig: cv sleepnet}) adjusts the feature dimensions via deconvolutional (``Decov") and convolutional layers to match the fixed input size required by the typically pre-trained encoder, \(\phi(\cdot)\).
+In computer vision applications, SleepNet begins by processing an input image through convolutional (``Cov'') layers to extract preliminary features, which are then normalized (``Norm'') and activated through ReLU functions to prepare them for further processing.
+The core of SleepNet consists of sleep block, each consisting of an enrichment connection and chain-like blocks.
+The enrichment connection (Block \textcircled{1} in Fig \ref{fig: cv sleepnet}) adjusts the feature dimensions via deconvolutional (``Decov'') and convolutional layers to match the fixed input size required by the typically pre-trained encoder, \(\phi(\cdot)\).
 This is essential because initial processing often reduces input dimensionality, potentially mismatching the encoder’s specifications.
 After dimension adjustment and feature enhancement by the encoder, further convolutional and normalization layers refine and compress the features.
 Simultaneously, the initial output is processed through chain-like blocks for independent feature extraction.
-Outputs from both pathways are then merged by simple addition, repeating across multiple sleep blocks to progressively enhance features.
-This integrated workflow in Fig \ref{fig: cv sleepnet} culminates in a dense layer, leading to a softmax classifier for final image classification, effectively combining supervised and unsupervised learning to improve prediction accuracy.
+Outputs from both pathways are then merged by simple addition, repeating across multiple sleep block to progressively enhance features.
+This integrated workflow in Fig \ref{fig: cv sleepnet} culminates in a dense layer, leading to a softmax classifier for final image classification, effectively combining features from pre-trained components with supervised learning to improve prediction accuracy.